-- Term One of Academic Year 2022/2023 will commence on September 5, 2022, and end on December 9, 2022.
-Teachers will report for duty on Thursday, September 1, 2022, and Friday September 2, 2022. - The first day of each term must be a full work/school day for all teachers and students. - As with Phase 4 of the last Academic Year, all students of Secondary, Primary and ECCE schools are expected to attend school physically daily. - Schools to maintain normal hours of school operations. - All schools should revert to pre-COVID-19 guidelines for construct of Timetables. - Student attendance will be monitored by use of an electronic/online/physical register.
-Schools are not required to use both the physical and the online register. - Entry protocols of handwashing and temperature checks to be enforced and strictly adhered to as far as possible - All students to submit up to date contact details for parents/guardians, including email addresses - Extra-curricular activities (inclusive of field trips), in school and inter-school sport are allowed under teacher supervision.
-(See Section- Return to Play)

-- The use of AC is allowed, but principals must ensure that the AC units are serviced in a timely manner as advised by the service providers and a service maintenance schedule - Suggested activities for periods:
+- Term Two (2) of the Academic Year 2022/2023 will commence on January 3, 2023, and end on March 31, 2023. - The first day of each term must be a full work/school day for all teachers and students. - As with Phase 4 of the last Academic Year, all students of Secondary, Primary and ECCE schools are expected to attend school physically daily. - Schools are to maintain the normal hours of school operations. - Timetables should be constructed based on pre-COVID-19 guidelines. - Student attendance will be monitored using a physical register and where possible, by use of an electronic/online register. - Entry protocols of handwashing and temperature checks to be enforced and strictly adhered to as far as possible. - All students to submit up to date contact details for parents/guardians, including email addresses. - Extra-curricular activities (inclusive of field trips), in school and inter-school sport are allowed under teacher supervision.
+(Please refer to Section 2.4: Return to Play) - The use of AC is allowed, but principals must ensure that the AC units are serviced in a timely manner as advised by the service providers and a service maintenance schedule. - Suggested activities for periods: